Add Notes and Citations to Critical Paratexts

 LEMDO uses a modified version of MLA 7 for citations and notes in critical paratext.
 Quotations from, paraphrases of, allusions to, and mentions of secondary sources are followed by parentheses containing the author’s name and the page number or range.
 These parenthetical reference are encoded in such a way that they link to entries on LEMDO’s site-wide bibliography and can be processed into pop-up citations.

-Note that quotations from your own modern or semi-diplomatic texts are handled via a different mechanism, as are links to other parts of your edition.
+Note that quotations from your own modern or semi-diplomatic transcriptions are handled via a different mechanism, as are links to other parts of your edition.
 See Encode Pointer Links and Encoding Links Between Parts of Your Edition.

 Place the parenthetical reference at the end of the clause containing the quotation or mention or at the end of the sentence.
 Use your discretion about placement, following these two principles: (1) the reference must be unambiguous in its referent; and (2) it must be minimally disruptive to the prose.
 Consult with your anthology lead about anthology-specific practices.